TobiasTheDanish/AndroidObservabilityServer/README.md

 # Project ObservabilityServer

-One Paragraph of project description goes here
+The server for the Observability project

 ## Getting Started